KerolsRefaat/Task-9/README.md

 ### What We learned

-We Learned file structures while using SCSS, using Github with a team, how to clone a project, modify and push.
+-  We Learned file structures while using SCSS, using Github with a team, how to clone a project, modify and push.
+- We Learned a complete overview on how Github works and how to work from multiple devices on the same project/repositry

 ### Continued development